 Applying for Assistance

-The Department of Human Services can help you and your family with temporary assistance when times are tough.
-Use MI Bridges to see if you're eligible and to apply for assistance.
+The Department of Health and Human Services can help you and your family with temporary assistance when times are tough.
+Use MI Bridges to apply for assistance, check your eligibility status and manage your account online.

 Do's & Don'ts of Assistance